Computer Station Nation

 Do pro gamers use wired or wireless mice?

-As of 2024-2025, the majority of top esports players at the highest levels use wireless gaming mice.
-Logitech LIGHTSPEED mice have become the most common choice at top-tier Counter-Strike and Valorant events.
-This shift happened gradually from 2018 to 2022 as wireless technology improved and pro players gained confidence in the connection reliability.
-Wired is still used by some pros, but it is now the minority choice.
+As of 2024–2025, the majority of top esports players use wireless gaming mice.
+Logitech LIGHTSPEED mice are the most common choice at top-tier Counter-Strike and Valorant events.
+The shift happened gradually from 2018 to 2022 as wireless tech improved and pros gained confidence in connection reliability.
+Wired is still used by some pros, but it’s now the minority.

 Can wireless mice have connection drops or interference?

 In theory, yes.
-In practice, 2.4GHz gaming mice from Logitech and Razer use frequency-hopping spread spectrum to avoid interference.
-In typical home or office environments with multiple Wi-Fi networks, Bluetooth devices, and other 2.4GHz sources, connection drops from these mice are extremely rare.
-The receivers need to be within about 2 meters for optimal performance.
-On a gaming desk, this is never a constraint.
+In practice, Logitech and Razer 2.4GHz mice use frequency-hopping spread spectrum to avoid interference.
+In typical home environments with multiple Wi-Fi networks, Bluetooth devices, and other 2.4GHz sources, connection drops are extremely rare.
+Keep the receiver within about 2 meters and you’re fine.

 Is there any reason to buy wired in 2025?

 Yes, a few.
-Budget is the main one — good wired mice cost $20-30 less than comparable wireless options.
+Budget is the main one — good wired mice cost $20–$30 less than comparable wireless options.
 Some players specifically prefer not to manage batteries.
-In very dense RF environments (broadcasting events, server rooms), wired avoids any wireless consideration.
-And some specific mouse shapes are only available in wired versions.
-None of these are reasons to avoid wireless — they are reasons to choose wired when they apply to your situation.
+Very dense RF environments are a real concern in some setups.
+And some specific mouse shapes are only available wired.
+These are real reasons to choose wired when they apply to your situation — not reasons to avoid wireless in general.